daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 [14] Shuai Zhang, Yi Tay, Lina Yao, and Qi Liu.
 Quaternion knowledge graph embeddings.
 In Proceedings of the Advances in Neural Information Processing Systems, pages 2731–2741, 2019.

-[15] Yi Tay, Aston Zhang, Anh Tuan Luu, Jinfeng Rao, Shuai Zhang, Shuohang Wang, Jie Fu, andSiu Cheung Hui.
+[15] Yi Tay, Aston Zhang, Anh Tuan Luu, Jinfeng Rao, Shuai Zhang, Shuohang Wang, Jie Fu, and Siu Cheung Hui.
 Lightweight and efficient neural natural language processing with quaternion networks.
-In Proceedings of the 57th Annual Meeting of the Association for ComputationalLinguistics, pages 1494–1503, 2019.
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pages 1494–1503, 2019.

 [16] Titouan Parcollet, Mohamed Morchid, and Georges Linarès.
-A survey of quaternion neuralnetworks.
+A survey of quaternion neural networks.
 Artificial Intelligence Review, pages 1–26, 2019.